A history of the trombone in timeline form. For sources see Trombone History Bibliography.

 1811—Berlin, Germany: The Königliche Kapelle includes trombones (Guion, Trombone 154).

-1811—An illustration of the Duke of Gloucester’s Band, an ensemble associated with the 3rd regiment of the Scots Guards, includes a trombone (see bottom left of below image; public domain).
+1811—An illustration of the Duke of Gloucester’s Band, an ensemble associated with the 3rd regiment of the Scots Guards, includes a trombone (see bottom left of facing image; public domain).

 1812—Vienna, Austria: Tafelmusik for the emperor includes 2 trombones (Spitzer Ap D).